Why a Slow Website Is Quietly Costing You Customers

 Since 2021, Google has included page speed and user experience as direct ranking signals through what it calls Core Web Vitals.
 These are three measurements:

-• Largest Contentful Paint (LCP): How long does the biggest visible element on the page take to load?
+- Largest Contentful Paint (LCP): How long does the biggest visible element on the page take to load?
 Google wants this under 2.5 seconds.

-• First Input Delay / Interaction to Next Paint (INP): How quickly does the page respond when a user taps or clicks something?
+- Interaction to Next Paint (INP): How quickly does the page respond when a user taps or clicks something?

 If your site fails these benchmarks, Google is less likely to rank you on page one.
-You're competing with other Naples businesses for the same search terms.
-A faster site wins all else being equal.
-In many cases, site speed is the tiebreaker.

 What Actually Slows a Site Down

-• Uncompressed images: A single high-resolution photo uploaded directly from a camera can be 5 to 10 MB.
+- Uncompressed images: A single high-resolution photo uploaded directly from a camera can be 5 to 10 MB.
 A properly sized web image should be under 200 KB.

-• Bloated page builders or excess plugins: Many small business websites are built on WordPress with dozens of plugins running simultaneously.
+- Bloated page builders or excess plugins: Many small business websites are built on WordPress with dozens of plugins running simultaneously.
 Every plugin adds code that has to load.

-• No caching: Caching stores a ready-to-serve version of your page so it doesn't have to be rebuilt from scratch every time someone visits.
+- No caching: Caching stores a ready-to-serve version of your page so it doesn't have to be rebuilt from scratch every time someone visits.

 How to Find Out How Your Site Is Performing

-Sometimes, though, a site is old enough and slow enough that a rebuild is the more efficient path.
+The fix isn't always a full rebuild.
+Sometimes image compression, caching setup, and hosting migration can meaningfully improve an existing site.
+Sometimes, a site is old enough and slow enough that a rebuild is the more efficient path.

 If you don't know how your site scores — or you already checked and the numbers were bad — let's talk.
 Book a free website performance consultation today.